 At a time when things are still largely uncertain, making predictions for the coming year is difficult.
-So, instead, this blog will discuss how organizations can adapt and modify their security strategies to confront and withstand the evolving threat landscape.
+So, instead, this blog will discuss how organizations can adapt and modify their cyber security strategy to confront and withstand the evolving threat landscape.

 The new age of cyber security stems from increasing dependence on digital infrastructure which offers ample opportunity for malicious attackers to exploit as the digital and physical attack surface grows.
 Emerging technologies such as artificial intelligence, machine learning, and the Internet of Things (IoT) are becoming prevalent in business, and are inevitably tailgated by an abundance of threats.